 We identify some of history's songs with one of the following icons from The Noun Project in the pop-out player on this site:

-To open the Poop-out Player, just click on the Pituey.com Radio icon in the upper-left corner of the page.
+To open the Poop-out Player, just click on the Pituey.com Radio icon on this page.
 As you play the song, click on the icon to read an article with our thoughts about that song.